 - No matter which season of the year it is, each person in your party should bring a full water bottle.
 Dehydration is a serious risk at any time of the year.

 - PLEASE NOTE: From September to January, gun and bow hunting for deer is allowed on many Conservancy preserves during DNR posted seasons.
-Remember to wear blaze orange clothing if you will be visiting one of the preserves where we allow hunting during this time period.
+For safety and visibility we recommend that you wear blaze orange or neon pink clothing if you will be visiting one of the preserves where we allow hunting during this time period.
 Hunting is an important management tool that we use to keep the plants, animals and habitats at our preserves healthy and diverse.

 Preparation: What to Bring